tyuxie/PhyloVAE/README.md

 You can also consider unsupervised learning on other data sets, as long as you have manually constructed your own training set (and the ground truth).

-## Evaluation
+### Evaluation
-Once the training is finished, you can use the following commond to compute the marginal likelihood on training set by
+Once the training is finished, you can use the following command to compute the marginal likelihood on training set by
 ```
 python main.py base.mode=test data.dataset=$DATASET data.rep_id=$REP_ID
 ```